Raising Cherry Shrimp Babies: A Step-by-Step Guide [DOs & DONTs]

 SnailsFishes with a large mouth to gulp the shrimp in a single instance

-As you can see, most of the fishes are not suitable for cherry shrimps.
-While some small schooling fish can live with cherry shrimps, but they might nib at the babies.
+As you can see, most of the fish are not suitable for cherry shrimp.
+Some small schooling fish can live with cherry shrimp, but they might nibble at the babies.
 So, the babies are generally not safe from any tank mates.

 That’s why your shrimp tank needs to have lots of hiding places for the baby shrimps to stay safe.